 We encourage you to apply if you are a woman or trans* artist who:

-Applications will be accepted via hardcopy or online.
-2018 applications will be available here in early 2018.
+Applications are accepted via hardcopy or online.

 Most art and social change work happens through relationships and working with other people or organizations.
 A Change Partner is a person, organization, or business that is part of an applicant's Art and Change Grant project in some way and/or is a member of the community in which the project takes place.